FoalTS/foal/docs/docs/common/graphql.md

 > The below document assumes that you have a basic knowledge of GraphQL.

 To use GraphQL with FoalTS, you need to install the packages `graphql` and `@foal/graphql`.
 The first one is maintained by the GraphQL community and parses and resolves queries.
-The second is specific to FoalTS and allows you to configure a controller compatible with common GraphQL clients ([graphql-request](https://www.npmjs.com/package/graphql-request), [Apollo Client](https://www.apollographql.com/docs/react/), etc), load type definitions from separate files or handle errors thrown in resolvers.
+The second is specific to FoalTS and allows you to configure a controller compatible with common GraphQL clients ([graphql-request](https://www.npmjs.com/package/graphql-request), etc), load type definitions from separate files or handle errors thrown in resolvers.

 ```bash
 npm install graphql@16 @foal/graphql